CLINICAL PATHWAYS 1 YEAR 2 - 2025/6

 • This module focusses on three integrated areas of study that will allow students to acquire and demonstrate the knowledge, skills and behaviours that are expected of a medical student, and that underpin modern clinical and academic practice.
 The aims of the three areas of study are outlined, as follows.

-• Special Study Units (SSUs) Students will develop academic skills that are relevant to a clinical environment, including an introduction to research, critical thinking, written and verbal communication.
-Students will be encouraged to identify important questions about medical practice and study in-depth an area of interest that is relevant to healthcare in practice as well as social sciences and medical humanities, as these relate to modern clinical practice.
+• Special Study Units (SSUs): Students will further develop the written & verbal communication, research and critical thinking skills that have previously acquired.
+Students will identify important questions about medical practice and clinical service development and study in-depth an area of interest within the themes of improving healthcare and research as these relate to modern clinical practice.

 Learning outcomes